Gouws must pay for racist outbursts – SAHRC

 Image: Eugene Coetzee

-Bhanga said the party always knew about the racist rants by Gouws, who was yesterday suspended by the DA after a second video of him using racial slurs surfaced, was warned about his comments with racial connotations.
+Bhanga said Gouws, who was yesterday suspended by the DA after a video of him using racial slurs surfaced, was warned about his comments with racial connotations.

 Bhanga, who served as the party's leader in Gqeberha from 2017, said Gouws served under him as a councillor in the Nelson Mandela Bay Metro.
 He said the party received several complaints stemming from Gouws' podcast which he said was loaded with racist connotations.